Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 Is he a genius?

-You would definitely say, yes.
+I would definitely say, yes.

 Remember, he only ate and did coding all night without sleep in the early days of Microsoft.